Azure/reliable-web-app-pattern-dotnet/workshop/3 - Cost Optimization/README.md

 And that's exactly the 99.98% uptime our management wanted.

-For our Relecloud Concerts application, we have devised a specific strategy on how to utilize various regions to meet the Service Level Agreement (SLA).
+For our Relecloud Concerts application, we have devised a strategy on how to utilize various regions to meet the Service Level Agreement (SLA).
 If you’re interested in understanding more about these calculations and our regional usage strategy, follow this [link](/assets/sla-calculation.md) to learn more.

 ## Next Steps